colinbes/lift-3/README.md

 Testing done on Chrome browser and both functions work with network performance set to **online**.

 To demonstrate failure set network performance to Fast 3G or Slow 3G

+Note: Clicking `Get Data Future several times` (10 times) rapidly will return data for many of the clicks (I haven't confirmed whether it returns response for each click or not).
+Which is different behavior to single click.